What is the travel agency regulation?

 What is not allowed

 Under the travel agency regulations, you are not permitted to list the VAT separately on the invoice.
-No amount, no percentage, and no VAT line item for the travel component.
+There is no amount, no percentage, and no VAT line item listed for the travel component.
 This is a legal requirement, not an option.

 What must be included

 The invoice states the total price including VAT, with a reference to the travel agency regulation.
-In practice, you use a statement such as: "The special regulation for travel agencies applies to the travel services in this invoice (Art.
+In practice, you use a standard statement.
+For example: "The special regulation for travel agencies applies to the travel services in this invoice (Art.
 28b VAT Act 1968).
 VAT is not listed separately."
 Your accountant can provide you with a standard clause that you can use on every relevant invoice.

 Impact on the customer

 Business clients cannot claim the VAT on the travel component as input tax.
-They pay VAT, but for them it is final—not a pass-through expense.
+They pay VAT, but for them, it is final.
+It is not a pass-through item.
 This does not matter for B2C customers.
 For companies that normally reclaim all VAT, this represents a net increase in costs.
-A small amount for a small incentive.
-A substantial amount for a large event.
+The amount is small for a small incentive and substantial for a large event.

 You don’t want to have this conversation after the invoice has been issued.
-Mention the VAT treatment in the quote, explain what it means for the customer, and make sure there are no surprises when the invoice arrives.
+Mention the VAT treatment in the quote.
+Explain what it means for the customer.
+Make sure there are no surprises when the invoice is received.
 To learn how to create a transparent quote, read our article on the pitch document →

 International events and incentive trips